Shakuni making his move in the game of dice

 Duryodhana falls into water

-Duryodhana falling in an indoor water body
+Duryodhana falling into an indoor water body

 There is an often attributed incident to Draupadi, where she is said to have called Duryodhan a “blind man’s son” after he mistook an artificial pond in their palace at Indraprastha for a crystal floor and slipped into the water.
 This narrative has been promoted by TV serials, abridged versions, and retellings of the epic.
 The dialogue that’s popularly used is “Andhe ka putra bhi andha!”
 It means: a blind man’s son is also blind.